We See Possibilities

 Lisa joined the Puyallup Watershed Initiative in July 2017 as the EECOI’s Administrative Coordinator.
 She has more than a decade of experience providing employee support services in the airline industry.
 Lisa brings a strong appreciation for her community - both its physical beauty and the welcoming people who inhabit the area - and she’s overwhelmed by the information and opportunities the PWI provides to all of our Communities of Interests.
 Lisa was born and raised in the Pacific Northwest and enjoys hiking (Mt.
 Townsend is a favorite), kayaking, and garden and home improvement projects.

-PWI Acting Director
+PWI Executive Director

 Just and Healthy Food System COI Assistant Coordinator